 What is disabled sharing?

-Disabling sharing means that no one except the patient can view any data in the patient's medical record in PKB other than what they themselves have added.
+Disabling sharing means that no one except the patient can view any data in the patient's medical record in PKB other than what they (or members of their team) have added.
 Even breaking the glass is not possible, so the PKB record cannot be used in an emergency.

 What criteria must patients meet to disable sharing?